rocky-linux/sig-core-toolkit/README.md

   * Note that not everything has to pass.
 Just try your best.

-Your PR should be against the devel branch at all times.
 PR's against the main branch will be closed.

+PR's are preferred at the [RESF Git Service](https://git.resf.org).

 Will some of this be moved into separate repositories?
 ------------------------------------------------------